Last Updated on

 Taking care of your body isn’t only important when you are in pain.
 You don’t wait for your car to stall to take it for an oil change.
 Proper maintenance goes a long way for your car and for your body.

-What are the biggest excuse for not exercising?
+What are the biggest excuses for not exercising?

 Maybe all of the above.